VMware to pay $5 billion for firms offering cloud security, developers platform

 Pivotal shares rose 9% in extended trading, while those of Carbon Black were up nearly 6%.
 VMware shares fell 7% and Dell shares shed 3%.

+JPMorgan Chase & Co advised VMWare on the two deals.
+Morgan Stanley advised Carbon Black, as well as the special committee of Pivotal's board of directors.
+Lazard Ltd advised the special committee of VMware's board of directors.

-(Reporting by Tamara Mathias and Supantha Mukherjee in Bengaluru, Peter Henderson in San Francisco; Editing by Bernard Orr)
+(Reporting by Tamara Mathias and Supantha Mukherjee in Bengaluru, Peter Henderson in San Francisco and Greg Roumeliotis in New York; Editing by Bernard Orr and Richard Chang)